citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. _upgrading_citus_minor_extension:

-Step 2, Apply Update to DB
+Step 2.
+Apply Update in DB
 --------------------------

+Restart PostgreSQL and run

 ::

+  # after restarting postgres
   psql -c "ALTER EXTENSION citus UPDATE;"

+  psql -c "\dx"
+  # you should see a newer Citus 5.x version in the list